nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/analysis_report.md

 Trade-off: Faster generation, but the images lose sharpness and fine details.

-Example: If you're generating an image at 256x256, it will process faster, but the image may look less detailed than at 512x512.
+Example: If we're generating an image at 256x256, it will process faster, but the image may look less detailed than at 512x512.
 For example, the depth of mountains and fine texture in the landscape might be less clear.

 Expected Latency Impact: Reducing the size from 512x512 to 256x256 can cut latency by 40-60%, but the output will be less detailed.